 Symphony Hall, Xinghai Concert Hall

-Modest Mussorgsky (orchestration by Rimsky-Korsakov)
+Modest Mussorgsky (Orchestration by Rimsky-Korsakov)

 “Dawn on the Moscow River” from Khovanshchina